MohammadHossein-Tajrishi/Login-Form-Html-Css/README.md

 🔹 English

-Description:
+✨ Description:
-This is a sleek and professional login form designed with HTML & CSS, focusing on clean coding, attractive animations, and creative hover effects.
+This is a sleek and professional login form designed with HTML & CSS, focusing on:

-Features:
+🖌️ Minimal & modern design

-Unique and creative hover effects
+🎨 Smooth and attractive animations

-Smooth and attractive animations
+✨ Creative hover effects

-Clean, semantic, and professional code
+🧹 Clean, semantic, and professional code

-Project Goal:
+🎯 Project Goal:

-Serve as a professional portfolio piece
+Showcase skills as a professional portfolio piece

-Showcase skills for potential projects and job opportunities
+Attract projects and job opportunities

-Preview:
+🖼️ Preview:

-How to use:
+⚡ How to use:

 Download or clone the project